 1. Minimum cumulative grade point average (GPA) Qualitative Measure

-All students receiving financial aid must maintain the following MTI cumulative GPA.
-The cumulative GPA includes credits earned at Mitchell Technical Institute and transfer credits.
+All students receiving financial aid must maintain the following Mitchell Tech cumulative GPA.
+The cumulative GPA includes credits earned at Mitchell Technical College and transfer credits.

 Students must maintain a cumulative grade point average (GPA) of 2.0 or above.